orocos-toolchain/rtt_dot_service/README.md

     loadService("Deployer","dot")
 ```

 or equivalently in a .lua script:

  ```
       rtt.provides("ros"):import("rtt_dot_service")
       depl:loadService("Deployer","dot")
 ```

+To generate the graph, either set a period to the deployer, or trigger manually (`depl:trigger()`)

 The service has a property, `dot_file`, which you can adjust to the file you like to be generated.
 The way components, connections and channels can be plotted can be tuned using the comp_args, conn_args and chan_args properties.
 Visualisation of the dot file is possible, e.g. with  xdot:
 ```